Skip to content

 The Long Garden

-This summer we will be transforming the Italianate Long Garden with a striking planting scheme of colourful vegetables – in the four large central beds alone we will be planting more than 5,000 vibrant plants, including kale, lettuce, squash, tomatoes, climbing beans, chard and edible flowers and herbs, all of which will have been grown on-site here at Cliveden.
+This year we will be transforming the Italianate Long Garden with a striking planting scheme of colourful vegetables – in the four large central beds alone we will be planting more than 5,000 vibrant plants, including kale, lettuce, squash, tomatoes, climbing beans, chard and edible flowers and herbs, all of which will have been grown on-site here at Cliveden.
 It promises to be an unmissable display that is both ornamental and productive and the garden produce will be available for visitors to take home through donations at the Cliveden shop.

-The potager planting scheme will be for this summer only as in 2025 we will be returning the Long Garden to its perennial planting roots, drawing inspiration from the celebrated garden designer Norah Lindsay’s plans for the Astor Family in the 1930s.
+The potager planting scheme will be for summer 2024 only as in 2025 we will be returning the Long Garden to its perennial planting roots, drawing inspiration from the celebrated garden designer Norah Lindsay’s plans for the Astor Family in the 1930s.
 We have taken the opportunity to do something unique this summer at Cliveden that references a time when the Long Garden was used to grow fruit and vegetables and will also be learning some valuable lessons for when we return Cliveden’s Walled Garden to being a productive area in the coming years.

-Vegetables in the Long Garden in Summer at Cliveden, Buckinghamshire | © National Trust / Daniel Dean
+The Long Garden in Summer | © National Trust / Hugh Mothersole

 Bike Policy